alexoughton/rtd-openstack-xenserver/README.md

 # rtd-openstack-xenserver
-Guide for setting-up OpenStack with XenServer FNARG!
+Guide for setting-up OpenStack with XenServer